Positive airway pressure: Automatic positive airway pressure

 An automatic positive airway pressure device (APAP, AutoPAP, AutoCPAP) automatically titrates, or tunes, the amount of pressure delivered to the patient to the minimum required to maintain an unobstructed airway on a breath-by-breath basis by measuring the resistance in the patient's breathing based on levels of airway blockage such as snore and apnea, thereby giving the patient the precise pressure required at a given moment and avoiding the compromise of fixed pressure.

 Bi-level pressure devices

-"VPAP" or "BPAP" (variable/bilevel positive airway pressure) provides two levels of pressure: inspiratory positive airway pressure (IPAP) and a lower expiratory positive airway pressure (EPAP) for easier exhalation.
+VPAP or BPAP (variable/bilevel positive airway pressure) provides two levels of pressure: inspiratory positive airway pressure (IPAP) and a lower expiratory positive airway pressure (EPAP) for easier exhalation.
 (Some people use the term BPAP to parallel the terms APAP and CPAP.)
-Often BPAP is incorrectly referred to as "BiPAP".
-However, BiPAP is the trademarked name of a BPAP machine manufactured by Respironics Corporation; it is just one of many ventilators that can deliver BPAP.
+Often BPAP is incorrectly referred to as BiPAP.
+However, BiPAP is the trademarked name of a specific BPAP machine manufactured by Respironics; it is just one of many ventilators that can deliver BPAP.